jhauga/vscode-awesome-copilot/docs/awesome-copilot-browser.md

 ## User Journey

-1. **Open Explorer View**: User opens the "Awesome Copilot" view in the VS Code Explorer panel
+1. **Open Explorer View**: User opens the "Awesome Copilot" view in the VS Code Activity Bar
 2. **Browse Categories**: User sees four expandable sections: Collections, Instructions, Prompts, and Agents
-3. **Filter Content**: User types in filter textbox to narrow down items by filename
+3. **Search Content**: User types in search bar to filter items across all categories by filename in real-time
 4. **Preview Item**: User clicks on an item to see name and content preview
 5. **Select for Download**: User clicks download button on desired item
 6. **Confirm Download**: System prompts user to confirm download location and filename